Juncker–Asselborn I Government: Financial sector

 The financial centre remained the engine of growth.
 However, its legal framework was subject to adjustments.
 On 1 January 2006, a law came into force introducing a withholding tax in full discharge on revenue from savings.
 That same year, the European Commission decided that holding companies that were exempt on the basis of the law of 1929 were in receipt of a state aid that was incompatible with the common market.
-The Luxembourgish government agreed to repeal this tax regime in return for a four-year transition period, The financial crisis of 2007-2008 also had repercussions in Luxembourg.
-It compelled the Luxembourgish state, like other European states, to intervene to rescue its banks and support the economy.
+The Luxembourgish government agreed to repeal this tax regime in return for a four-year transition period, The 2008 financial crisis also had repercussions in Luxembourg.
+Like other European states, the Luxembourgish state was compelled to intervene to rescue its banks and support the economy.
 The funds awarded in 2008 to the financial sector represented 7,64% of GDP, including 2,5 billion Euros in acquisitions of shares and 300 million Euros of guarantees.
 In March 2009, the government formulated a plan to support the economy, in order to combat the effects of the crisis.